-6. Enter a user name (e.g., test1) in the User Name field and then click OK.
+6. Enter a user name (for example, test1) in the User Name field and then click OK.

-7. Enter the password of the user (e.g., test1) created above in the New Password and Verify Password field respectively, and then click OK.
+7. Enter the password of the user (for example, test1) created above in the New Password and Verify Password field respectively, and then click OK.